 Malta's breathtaking island landscapes, centuries-old architecture and quality of life have lured many an expat to the country's sunny shores – whether to find work or spend their retirement lounging on the beach.

 Located south of Italy, east of Tunisia and north of Libya, Malta holds a strategic position between Europe, the Middle East and Africa.
-The island has been the source of contention among many countries, and was even occupied multiple times by powerful nations such as Ancient Greece and the British Empire.
+The island has been the source of contention among many countries, and has even been occupied multiple times throughout history by powerful nations such as Ancient Greece and the British Empire.